Table of Contents[Hide][Show]

 Disney Villa Resorts, not for DVC Members Only

-If you’re unsure about investing in DVC, there are actually a few ways you can stay at a Disney Vacation Club resort without a membership.
+If you’re unsure about investing in DVC, there are actually a few ways you can stay at a Disney Vacation Club resort, such as Disney’s Saratoga Springs, without a membership.
 First, the rooms can be booked directly with the Walt Disney Travel Company (categorized as “Deluxe Villa Resorts”).
 Alternatively, you can have a DVC member book a reservation for you using their points.
 Finally, there are sites dedicated to renting Disney Vacation Club points just for one stay.

 We recently stayed on property at a lovely, non-DVC Disney hotel, and we realized very quickly that we have gotten used to some of the amenities offered in the Disney Deluxe Villa Resorts.